THOMASELOVE/431-labs-2023/README.md

 ## Grading

 - Labs 1-7 are graded by the TAs and then reviewed by Dr. Love.
 Your grades will be available approximately one week after the Lab deadline.
-- Dr. Love reviews the Bonus Lab X and Lab Y submissions personally.
+- Dr. Love reviews the [Lab X](https://thomaselove.github.io/431-labX/) personally.

 **Grades on Labs** (and our records about minute papers) appear as they become available in the 431 Grades Roster.
   - You'll receive instructions to access this document after Lab 1's grades are available.